imarc/handbook/frontend.md

 #### Background Video

 Sometimes, a video will auto-play (without audio) behind HTML content.
 This is common in a site’s *hero* area.
 Create and export `.mp4` and `.webm` video files.
-Imarc often a video optimization tool like <a href="https://handbrake.fr/">Handbrake</a> to decrease file size as much as possible.
+Imarc often uses a video optimization tool like <a href="https://handbrake.fr/">Handbrake</a> to achieve smallest file size.
 Here is some HTML/Sass for implementing a responsive background video.
+Note the `muted` attribute on the `<video>` element.

     <div class="hero">
         <video class="hero__video" autoplay loop="loop" muted poster="video-placeholder.jpg">